 Does all turnover count towards the VAT threshold?

-Not all turnover counts towards the VAT threshold.
+No, not all turnover counts towards the VAT threshold.
 To calculate if your business meets the VAT threshold, you will need to work out the total value of all the taxable supplies made in the UK (this includes the Isle of Man), including:

 • Standard-rated goods and services (20%)